Tactical police surround home in West Kelowna - West Kelowna News

 Heavily-armed police officers appear to be focused on a single-family home on Old Okanagan Highway, across from the Village at Smith Creek retirement home.

-Old Okanagan Highway is closed in both directions starting at Reece Road.
+Old Okanagan Highway is closed in both directions between Reece and Chieftain roads.

 The police response comes exactly one year after a similar incident at the same home.